Great Pyramid of Giza: Ascending Passage

 The Ascending Passage connects the Descending Passage to the Grand Gallery.
 It is 75 royal cubit long and of the same width and height as the shaft from which it originates, although its angle is slightly lower at 26°6'.

 The lower end of the shaft is plugged by three granite stones, which were slid down from the Grand Gallery to seal the tunnel.
 They are 1.57 m, 1.67 m and 1 m long respectively.
 The uppermost is heavily damaged, hence it is shorter.
-The end of the Robbers' Tunnel concludes slightly below the stones, so a short tunnel was dug around them to gain access to the Descending Passage, since the surrounding limestone is considerably softer and easier to work.
+The Robbers' Tunnel terminates slightly below the stones, so a short tunnel was dug around them to access the Descending Passage, since the surrounding limestone is considerably softer and easier to work.

 Most of the joints between the blocks of the walls run perpendicular to the floor, with two exceptions.
 Firstly, those in the lower third of the corridor are vertical.
 Secondly, the three girdle stones that are inserted near the middle (about 10 cubits apart) presumably stabilize the tunnel.

 Well Shaft and Grotto

 The Well Shaft (also known as the Service Shaft or Vertical Shaft) links the lower end of the Grand Gallery to the bottom of the Descending Passage, about 50 m further down.

 It takes a winding and indirect course.
 The upper half goes through the nucleus masonry of the pyramid.
 It runs vertical at first for 8 m, then slightly angles southwards for about the same distance, until it hits bedrock approximately 5.7 m above the pyramid's base level.
-Another vertical section descends further, which is partially lined with masonry that has been broken through to a cavity known as the Grotto.
+Another vertical section descends further; it is partially lined with masonry that has been broken through to a cavity known as the Grotto.
 The lower half of the Well Shaft goes through the bedrock at an angle of about 45° for 26.5 m before a steeper section, 9.5 m long, leads to its lowest point.
 The final section of 2.6 m connects it to the Descending Passage, running almost horizontally.
 The builders evidently had trouble aligning the lower exit.

 The purpose of the shaft is commonly explained as a ventilation shaft for the Subterranean Chamber and as an escape shaft for the workers who slid the blocking stones of the Ascending Passage into place.

 The Grotto is a natural limestone cave that was likely filled with sand and gravel before construction, before being hollowed out by looters.
 A granite block rests in it that likely originated from the portcullis that once sealed the King's Chamber.